What is Takso?

 - will communicate with other corporate systems i.e. scheduled marketing, traffic management providing numbers attending, dates, location etc.

 Since 2016, the planning and evaluation frameworks developed by CDN have been presented via a series of workshops for local and regional governments across the Asia Pacific and Europe, further validating the theory and application in any setting.
-Over the past four years, the planning and evaluation tools have been in trials in the field with councils of varying sizes and resources as well as a range of cultural organisations across Australia and the Asia Pacific.

 For more information about Takso please email: firstname.lastname@example.org